 Hallfield’s Prep School is also a period of significant development.
 These changes are introduced gradually and sensitively, to reflect the growing maturity of the children.
 For example, Prep School children begin to benefit from various specialist-taught lessons, many of them delivered in specialist teaching areas – increasingly so as they progress to Years 5 and 6.
 Not only is this important to providing the best academic support, but also for preparing your child for their destination schools – and their lives ahead more generally.

-The Prep School day begins with a short form period and a morning assembling.
+The Prep School day begins with a short form period and a morning assembly.
 English and Mathematics remain the backbone of morning lessons, which are punctuated with a mid-morning break and snack.
 After Lunch – served in the celebrated Hallfield Bistro – afternoon lessons often begin with reading time led by the class teacher, concluding at 3.40.
 Afterschool clubs and aftercare continue until 6pm.

 Prep School pupils are members of one of our houses – Nowers, Pughe, Ridgway and Stork – which, as part of our merit system, encourage and reward endeavour, enthusiasm, and commitment.
 Equally, the houses also encourage children to establish relationships beyond their immediate contemporaries, building outwards beyond their form alone.